Undergraduate Degree Requirements

 It is possible to transfer a maximum of three courses toward the eight principal courses required for completion of the psychology concentration.
 Courses taken outside of Boston University, as well as at Metropolitan College, are considered transfer courses.
 Please note that courses taken through Boston University’s Summer Term Program are not considered transfer courses.
 Prior departmental approval of all transfer courses in psychology is required (See Dr. Joanne Hebden Palfai, Director of Academic Affairs, in Rm.
 149A).

-- Design and Statistical Requirement: MA 115 (Statistics I – prereq. for MA 116) and MA 116 (Statistics II), PS 211 (Experimental Design in Psychology) or MA 214 (Applied Statistics).
+- Design and Statistical Requirement: MA 115 (Statistics I–prereq. for MA 116) and MA 116 (Statistics II), PS 211 (Experimental Design in Psychology), PS/NE 212 (Introduction to MATLAB Programming for Research) or MA 214 (Applied Statistics).
 Please note, MA 115 and 116 satisfy two CAS divisional studies requirements in the Mathematics and Computer Science Division, and the CAS Math requirement.
-PS 211 does not fulfill the CAS Math requirement or CAS divisional studies requirements.
+PS 211 and PS/NE 212 do not fulfill the CAS Math requirement or CAS divisional studies requirements.

 Minor Concentration Requirements